brunoo-andrade/omnistack-w9-frontend/README.md

 # omnistack-w9-frontend
 Project dedicated to the study of the react framework.
-In this repository will be the study application frontend
+In this repository will be the study application frontend.